Caeté-Açu Chill

 Country

-Over the next few days, we went on hikes to see and swim under local waterfalls, always accompanied by her faithful and energetic dog, Txai (an Indigenous name meaning “more than a friend, more than a brother.”)
-I planned the trip for the dry season in western Brazil, to reduce mud induced struggles on the Ghost Road (BR-319) to Manuas.
-The downside was that the dry season was the same for eastern Brazil, and the waterfalls were great to see, just less than spectacular.
+Over the next few days, we went on hikes to see local waterfalls and swim.
+We were always accompanied by her faithful and energetic dog, Txai (an Indigenous name meaning “more than a friend, more than a brother.”)
+I planned the trip for the dry season in western Brazil to reduce mud-induced struggles on the Ghost Road (BR-319) to Manuas.
+The downside is that the dry season is the same for eastern Brazil, and the waterfalls were great to see, just less than spectacular.
 One day, I hope to return to Brazil in a part of the year with more rain.

 Caeté-Açu is a hip mountain town with assorted artisanal shops.
 A weekly craft fair supported by Brazilian hippie vendors and a robust farmers market.
 We stocked up on avocados and more.
 One night, we went out for vegan pizza.
 Pepperoni is my go-to topping, so I was skeptical and ultimately delighted.
 I slow-grilled chicken one night and whipped up a spinach, avocado, and pumpkin seed salad with lemon and oil dressing.
 It’s Tuesday, let’s have a caipirinha!
-I jumped at any excuse to whip up a batch of lime, sugar cane, and cachaça.
-I swear even a poorly mixed caipirinha is the solution to all of the world’s problems.
+I jumped at any excuse to whip up a batch of lime, sugar, and cachaça.
+I swear, even a poorly mixed caipirinha solves all of the world’s problems.

-When staying in the same place for a few days, there is always a measure of maintenance to attend.
+When staying in the same place for a few days, there is always a measure of maintenance requiring attention.
 While I don’t carry an extensive wardrobe, I never pass up a chance to machine wash clothes.
-Always a welcome break from hand-washing clothes in a hotel room.
+It is always a welcome break from hand-washing clothes in a hotel room.
 With great fortune, Veronica has a friend down the lane with a sewing machine, and my riding gear needed a few repairs.
 The veritable wizard with needle and thread was, of course, rewarded with the nectar of the gods, a bottle of wine.
-Over a few trips, splits in the riding pants crotch had become a regular event, requiring attention no less than four times.
-I finally developed the habit of pulling my pants up before getting on the bike.
-This simple little step takes the stress off the pant crotch when swinging my leg over the seat.
+Over the course of several trips, splits in the crotch of the riding pants had become a regular event, requiring attention no less than four times.
+On this trip, I finally developed the habit of pulling my pants up before getting on the bike.
+The simple step of pulling up my riding pants takes the stress off the crotch fabric when swinging my leg over the seat.
 Old dogs can learn new tricks.
-For Star Trek fans, picture Jonluc Picard tugging on his jacket.
+For Star Trek fans, picture Jean-Luc Picard tugging on his jacket.

 At Rancho Arcturus, I learned Brazilians don’t keep appliances plugged in.
 Weeks later, I would see small appliances unplugged in Argentina.
 I suspect there is a history of fires caused by appliances short-circuiting.
 In the United States, we are accustomed to appliances being tested for safety by Underwriters Laboratories.
 The UL logo on the back of appliances is ubiquitous.
 My advice for being a good guest in South America is to unplug the device when you are done.
 Even if you know it is a tested accessory, like a phone charger.